JesperStromblad/Slowdowndetection/README.md

 # Slowdowndetection

 Implementation of cluster data point evaluation and slow-down detection algorithm proposed for a recommendation system for performance testing decision making evaluated on CERN CMS uploader service.
-This requires an understanding of our entire approach which is present in the [article] ().
+This requires an understanding of our entire approach which is present in the [article] (link to be updated).
 This approach is useful during performance regression testing of web service that deals with many test inputs.

 # Files information